-Lava Eruptions Destroy At Least 5 Homes, Wreak Havoc In Hawaii
+Lava Eruptions Destroy Several Homes, Wreak Havoc In Hawaii

-Lava continued to spew out of cracks in the ground early Sunday after the eruption of Hawaii's Kilauea volcano destroyed at least five homes and forced the evacuation of more than 1,700 people last week.
+Lava continued to spew out of cracks in the ground Sunday night after the eruption of Hawaii's Kilauea volcano, which began last week, destroying at least nine homes and forcing more than 1,700 people to evacuate.

-The Hawaiian Volcanoes Observatory says eight volcanic vents, each several hundred yards long, have opened since the initial eruption of Hawaii's most active volcano Thursday.
+The Associated Press reports that Hawaii County civil defense officials say two new volcanic vents opened overnight, bringing the total to 10 that have opened since the initial eruption of Hawaii's most active volcano Thursday.
+The U.S. Geological Survey says one of the new fissures has already stopped shooting lava.

 In the early morning hours on Sunday, lava shot up 230 feet in the air from one fissure in a section of the rural Puna district on Hawaii's Big Island.

-Lava fountains 230 ft from new fissure (#8) in Leilani Estates subdivision in the lower East Rift Zone of Kīlauea Volcano. https://t.co/YZoHBfiy2A pic.twitter.com/uP6oEg9zjy— USGS Volcanoes🌋 (@USGSVolcanoes) May 6, 2018

 Several small earthquakes also continue to rock the area since a 6.9 magnitude temblor hit on Friday, which Reuters reports was the strongest since 1975.
 Geologists say that magma rolling through Kilauea triggered the earthquakes, which could continue over the next few months.